lezhocheck/ml-internship/README.md

 Also test accuracy was measured:
 - test accuracy ≈ 0.85

 These test results demonstrate capability of the model to accurately classify VINs in real-world scenarios.
-The high test accuracy suggests that the model has learned relevant patterns and features from the training data, allowing it to generalize well and perform effectively on unseen VIN images.
+The test accuracy suggests that the model in most cases has learned relevant patterns and features from the training data, allowing it to generalize well and perform effectively on unseen VIN images.

 However, further improvements can be made to make the predictions more robust:
 - additional hyperparameter tuning, such as learning rate, batch size, and number of layers, can potentially improve its performance.